respectable-citizen/AnimeOS/README.md

 The bootloader is written in C, as it does not require more advanced features, while the kernel is written in C++.

+Not POSIX-compliant but many functions will be named accordingly (eg. memcpy).

 ## Use
 ```Bash
 git clone --recurse-submodules https://github.com/catgirladdict/hobby-os